 Teeth bonding typically lasts anywhere from 3-10 years.
 After about 5 years, the bonding material can be replaced to rejuvenate the tooth.
 Tooth bonding does not last forever and should be touched up every five-to-ten years or so.
 However, the better you take care of your teeth, the longer it will last.
 Bonding material cannot be whitened so we advise you to avoid consuming teeth-staining foods and drinks.
 This includes coffee, tea, red wine, and dark sauces.

 Patients with a dental bond should give it time to set before eating any hard or chewy foods.
 These include apples, candies, steak, etc. Bonding is strong but is also still susceptible to the same damage your teeth endure.

 Do bonded teeth stain easily?

-Bond material may become stained overtime, however it is less likely to stain than natural teeth.
-Bonding material is non porous and can protect against stains, while tooth enamel is not.
+Bond material may become stained over time, however, it is less likely to stain than natural teeth.
+Bonding material is nonporous and can protect against stains, white tooth enamel is not.
 You can not whiten tooth bonding either.